Click here to print Barry's Career Arc (2 page pdf document)

 As of August 2015, due to budgetary decisions, my position was eliminated at the law school, so I started a law firm, The Law Offices of Barry Kozak, and a consulting firm, Retirement HELP, Inc. My goal and passion was to educate individuals about retirement, aging, end-of-life, and legacy issues while they could still plan, and before the emergencies happened in their respective lives.
 I was asked to continue teaching classes in the LLM in Estate Planning program at The John Marshall Law School, and I also received an academic appointment as an adjunct member of the Loyola University Chicago School of Law faculty, teaching various Elder Law classes, and effective January 2017, I have been appointed as a Distinguished Scholar in Residence at Loyola.

 After about a year as a sole proprietor, I decided that I would be better able to complete my personal mission if I was part of a larger consulting organization.
 In January 2017, I joined October Three Consulting, LLC, a national actuarial and consulting firm.
-My primary function is to develop a new practice area, where we will provide financial wellness and retirement planning education materials and services.
-As I perform those duties, I am assisting the firm’s ERISA Compliance, Dispute Resolutions, and Benefits Communications practices, through research and the development of best practices and procedures.
+My primary function is to develop a new practice area, where we will provide age-friendly business consulting services.